flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 Afterwards, KEY1 is mixed with the internal clock and some other values of the cartridge header to generate a new key called **KEY2**.
 The fundamental difference with KEY1 is that the former uses random values to make it unpredictable.
 KEY2 encryption relies on multiple XOR and Shift operations to obfuscate the data.

+KEY1 and KEY2 are used, at different stages, by the Slot-1 interface to protect its communication with the card.
+While KEY1 is also used by the ARM7 BIOS to validate the DS card and initialise the card interface.

 #### DS card validation {.tab}

 As we've seen before, the BIOS includes some routines that validate the NDS card upon startup.
 This works as follows:

-1. The console retrieves the chip ID of the cartridge, saves it on RAM and then proceeds to enable KEY1 encryption.
+1. The ARM7 BIOS retrieves the chip ID of the cartridge, saves it on RAM and then proceeds to enable KEY1 encryption.
 2. The first 2 KB of the 'Secure area' are copied to RAM as well.
 The first 8 B of this chunk stores a string called **Secure Area ID**, the next values contain some checksums (CRC16 type) and other metadata.
+All of it comes encrypted with KEY1, and the Secure Area ID is encrypted twice with KEY1 using different parameters.
-4. 'Secure Area ID' is already encrypted with KEY1, but it's encrypted again using KEY2 encryption and decrypted afterwards, if the decrypted value matches the string `encryObj` it means card validation **passed the first test**.
+3. The ARM7 BIOS decrypts the Secure Area ID and checks that the decrypted value matches `encryObj`.
+If it does, it means card validation **passed the first test**.
 After this, the string is destroyed to prevent revealing the algorithm.
-If the validation failed, the 2 KB of Secure Area are filled with garbage, preventing the rest of the card from being read.
+If the validation fails, the 2 KB of Secure Area are filled with garbage, preventing the rest of the card from being read.
-5. The second test consists in retrieving the chip ID again and encrypting it with KEY2 a random amount of times (the seed depends on the internal clock).
-If the value of chip ID matches the first chip ID stored, the **second test passed**.
+4. At this point, the cartridge interface is setup with KEY2.
+The second test consists of retrieving the chip ID again at random times (the seed depends on the internal clock).
+If the value of chip ID matches the first chip ID stored, the **second test passes**.
-6. Finally, the rest of the Secure area is fetched in random order and re-constructed in RAM.
+5. Finally, the rest of the Secure area is fetched in random order and re-constructed in RAM.
 After this, the firmware is executed.

-If everything went well, the firmware will find the required executable of the card in RAM, allowing the user to boot up the game.
+If everything goes well, the firmware will find the required executable of the card in RAM, allowing the user to boot up the game.
 Otherwise, the game selector will be shown greyed out.

 #### Download Play protection {.tab}